flog-es/flog/README.md

 that are outside of the project's scope.
 However, this needs to be done only once by recording it in `module.json`.

+The `exposes` directive wouldn't be useable in any *published* modules to hinder malicious actors from bypassing the sandbox.

 [synk1]: https://snyk.io/blog/open-source-npm-packages-colors-faker/
 [synk2]: https://snyk.io/blog/peacenotwar-malicious-npm-node-ipc-package-vulnerability/
 [npm-auto-updates]: https://docs.npmjs.com/about-semantic-versioning#using-semantic-versioning-to-specify-update-types-your-package-can-accept